 - Cell membrane structure

-The digestion and metabolism of certain nutrients are improved by fats as is the absorption and transport of others such as fat soluble vitamins.
+The digestion and metabolism of certain nutrients are improved by fats, just like the absorption and transport of other nutrients such as fat soluble vitamins.

 Good types of fats have protective abilities for organs; the brain alone needs a variety of different fats.
 Fats also provide insulation for the body.

 All fats contain a mixture of saturated and unsaturated fats.
 A food that contains a lot of fat is called energy-dense.
 These foods will provide a lot of energy but consuming too many of these foods may give an excessive energy intake.
 This excessive energy may be stored as body fat which could lead to weight gain.